UAE: Features of Taxation, Tax Policy, Planning

-Fiscal / tax policy of the United Arab Emirates
+Fiscal/tax policy of the United Arab Emirates

-Diversification as a basis of the economic development
+Diversification as a basis of the economic development in local tax policy

 - Jebel Ali economic zone and the Commercial Centre in Dubai;